vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 The lintel has sculptures on both sides.
 The reliefs on what appears to be the reverse (mistakenly said in op. cit.
 141 to be illustrated in Pl.
 216) are identified by Williams as scenes from ‘the story of the encounter between Arjuna and the kirāta or hunter’.
 After his fight with Siva incognito, Arjuna receives the ´

 49 Dumar¸cay & l’Hernault 1975, photo 54.
 Cf. Encyclopaedia of Indian Temple Architec ture I, plate 77.
-For the few images classified as Daks.in. ām¯urti found in Uttar Pradesh see Singh 1976.
+For the few images classified as Daks.in. āmūrti found in Uttar Pradesh see Singh 1976.